delivops/ecr-build-action/README.md

 - Tagging images with one or multiple tags
 - Logging in to Amazon ECR
 - Optionally pushing images to ECR
-- Skipping builds if the first tag already exists in the repository

 ---